The Short-term Rational Lanczos Method and Applications: Introduction

-For $A$ symmetric, in \cite{Deckers.Bultheel.07,Deck08} a short-term recurrence was introduced to generate an orthonormal basis of rational functions associated with ${\cal K}_m(A,v,\b{\xi}_m)$, from which a short-term {\em vector} recurrence can be derived for the basis $\{q_1, \ldots, q_m\}$ \cite{GuettelPhD.10}.
+For $A$ symmetric, in \cite{Deckers.Bultheel.07} a short-term recurrence was introduced to generate an orthonormal basis of rational functions associated with ${\cal K}_m(A,v,\b{\xi}_m)$, from which a short-term recurrence can be derived for the basis $\{q_1, \ldots, q_m\}$ \cite{GuettelPhD.10}.

-For the {\em polynomial} Krylov subspace applied to $A$ symmetric, the short-term recurrence yielding an orthonormal basis was introduced by Lanczos \cite{Lanczos1952}, thus referred to as the Lanczos iteration.
-This recurrence allows one to store few long vectors, leading to major savings in various approximation problems where the whole basis is otherwise not needed.
-Thanks to the work in \cite{Deckers.Bultheel.07,Deck08,GuettelPhD.10}, similar advantages can be envisioned in the rational case.
-As explicitly recognized by the author, however, the short-term recurrence devised in \cite[Algorithm 2]{GuettelPhD.10} is characterized by the presence of two system solves per iteration with shifted matrices involving $A$, leading the author to discard the iteration because deemed to be too expensive.
-In fact, the application in \cite{GuettelPhD.10} however required the whole basis for other purposes, hence the use of the short-term recurrence did not provide any practical benefit.
+{ The short-term recurrence yielding an orthonormal basis of the {\em polynomial} Krylov subspace generated by a symmetric $A$} was introduced by Lanczos \cite{Lanczos1952}, {and it is} thus referred to as the Lanczos iteration.
+This recurrence allows one to store few {$n$-dimensional} vectors, leading to major savings in various approximation problems where the whole basis is otherwise not needed.
+Thanks to the work in \cite{Deckers.Bultheel.07,GuettelPhD.10}, similar advantages can be envisioned in the rational case. { G\"uttel in \cite[p.~46]{GuettelPhD.10} says: {\it ``Note that in each iteration of Algorithm 2 two linear systems with $I - A/\xi_j$ need to be solved [...].
+Hence, this algorithm is in general not competitive with the rational Arnoldi algorithm if the poles $\xi_j$ vary often.
+Moreover, we will make explicit use of the orthogonality of the rational Krylov basis $V_{m+1}$ when computing Rayleigh–Ritz approximations for $f(A)b$ (see Chapter 6).
+In this case full orthogonalization of $V_{m+1}$ is required anyway and one cannot take advantage of the short recurrence''.} In spite of the elegant derivation, these considerations led G\"uttel to discard the { short-term iteration} in his application setting.}